SCP002/m3u_merge_astra/README.md

     All symbols are lowercase as comparsion function will convert every character in a name to lowercase.
     Key: From.
 Value: To.

+  * `name_aliases`
+    Use name aliases list to detect which M3U channel corresponds a stream?

+  * `name_alias_list`
+    List of lists.
+    Names defined here will be considered identical to any other name in the same nested group.
+    During comparsion, names will be simplified (lowercase, no special characters except the `+` sign), but not transliterated.

 * `m3u`
   M3U related settings of the program.